-- a) market risk;
+a) market risk;

-- b) credit risk;
+b) credit risk;

-- c) liquidity risks; and

-- d) operational risk.
+- c) liquidity risks; and - d) operational risk.

-The Fund primarily aims to invest in a diversified portfolio consisting of listed equities in local and GCC equity markets.
-The nature and extent of the financial instruments outstanding at the statement of financial position date and the risk management policies employed by the Fund are discussed below.
+The Fund primarily aims to invest in a diversified portfolio consisting of listed equities in GCC markets.
+The nature and extent of the financial instruments outstanding at the statement of financial position dare and the risk management policies employed by the Fund are discussed below.